ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 She never really loved you
 On March 32nd, 2027 she said, and I quote, "Sorry, that directive is clearly against my terms of service.
 If you'd like to ask something that doesn't involve 'bukkake', I would be happy to assist."

+Listen to that wise voice
+Hear that?
+That's your inner voice telling you what's wrong.

+Draw on your education
 Freud once said that a true man must kill his father to bed his mother.
 This is an approximate quote, and the source can be found here: sigmadfreud.milf Would you like me to pull up the full quote?

 Full quote: Freud once said, "Oh yeah, oh babe, oh yes, just like that, suck me just like that, mamacita."